Frequently Asked Questions

 - - Vehicles with Trustee, Board or Red University Admin permits

-- - Vehicles that are on the Long Term or Short Term list and are authorized for the ramp garage
+- - Vehicles that are on the Long Term or Short Term list and are authorized for the hospital garage

 on the Enforcement list